InteractiveComputerGraphics/splashsurf/splashsurf/README.md

 You can either process a single file or let the tool automatically process a sequence of files.
 A sequence of files is indicated by specifying a filename with a `{}` placeholder pattern in the name.
-The tool will then process files by replacing the placeholder with indices starting with `1` until a file with the given index does not exist anymore.
+The tool will treat the placeholder as a `(\d+)` regex, i.e. a group matching to at least one digit.
+This allows for any zero padding as well as non-zero padded incrementing indices.
+All files in the input path matching this pattern will then be processed in lexicographical order (i.e. silently skipping missing files in the sequence).
 Note that the tool collects all existing filenames as soon as the command is invoked and does not update the list while running.

 By specifying the flag `--mt-files=on`, several files can be processed in parallel.
-Note that you should ideally also set `--mt-particles=off` as enabling both will probably degrade performance.
+If this is enabled, you should ideally also set `--mt-particles=off` as enabling both will probably degrade performance.
+The combination of `--mt-files=on` and `--mt-particles=off` can be faster if many files with only few particles have to be processed.

 ## Input file formats

 ### VTK

-Files with the "`.vtk`" extension are loaded using [`vtkio`](https://crates.io/crates/vtkio).
+Legacy VTK files with the "`.vtk`" extension are loaded using [`vtkio`](https://crates.io/crates/vtkio).
 The VTK file is loaded as a big endian binary file and has to contain an "Unstructured Grid" with either `f32` or `f64` vertex coordinates.
 Any other data or attributes are ignored except for those attributes that were specified with the ` --interpolate-attributes` command line argument.
 Currently supported attribute data types are scalar integers, floats and three-component float vectors.
 Only the first "Unstructured Grid" is loaded, other entities are ignored.

+Not that currently only the "pure" v4.2 legacy format is supported as documented on [here](https://kitware.github.io/vtk-examples/site/VTKFileFormats/#simple-legacy-formats).
+This corresponds to the `--output-format vtk42` flag of the [`meshio convert`](https://github.com/nschloe/meshio) tool.

+### VTU

+VTK XML files with the "`.vtu`" extension are loaded using [`vtkio`](https://crates.io/crates/vtkio).
+Currently only VTU files using ASCII or encoded binary are supported.
+Files using "raw" binary sections (i.e. a `<AppendedData encoding="raw">...</AppendedData>` block) are not supported by `vtkio` at the moment.

 ### BGEO

 Files with the "`.bgeo`" extension are loaded using a custom parser.
 Note, that only the "old" `BGEOV` format is supported (which is the format supported by "Partio").
 Both uncompressed and (gzip) compressed files are supported.
 Only points and their implicit position vector attributes are loaded from the file.
 All other entities (e.g. vertices) and other attributes are ignored/discarded.
 Notably, the parser supports BGEO files written by [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH) ("Partio export").

 ### PLY

 Files with the "`.ply`" extension are loaded using [`ply-rs`](https://crates.io/crates/ply-rs).
 The PLY file has to contain an element called "`vertex`" with the properties `x`, `y` and `z` of type `f32`/["`Property::Float`"](https://docs.rs/ply-rs/0.1.3/ply_rs/ply/enum.Property.html#variant.Float).
 Any other properties or elements are ignored.

 ### XYZ

 Files with the "`.xyz`" extension are interpreted as raw bytes of `f32` values in native endianness of the system.
 Three consecutive `f32`s represent a (x,y,z) coordinate triplet of a fluid particle.

 ### JSON

 Files with the "`.json`" extension are interpreted as serializations of a `Vec<[f32; 3]>` where each three component array represents a particle position.
 This corresponds to a JSON file with a structure like this for example:
 ```json
 [